What is SafeSpaceHealth™️?

 You work within or are connected to healthcare

-You have mental and emotional agility
+You have a growth mindset and have mental and emotional agility

 You have humility because you’re honest about your own strengths, imperfections and areas in need of development and,